Norges Bank's response to coronavirus (COVID-19)

 Both rapidly rising and falling prices can pose challenges to the economy.
 The best course of action is therefore to aim for something in between.

 The level of the policy rate influences, directly and indirectly, many of the everyday economic decisions you make.

-Next rate decision will be announced 23 January
+Next policy rate decision will be announced 18 June

 Norges Bank lists some 40 exchange rates.
 Publication time of daily exchange rates is approximately 16:00 CET.